Projective line over a ring: History

 August Ferdinand Möbius investigated the Möbius transformations between his book Barycentric Calculus (1827) and his 1855 paper "Theorie der Kreisverwandtschaft in rein geometrischer Darstellung".
 Karl Wilhelm Feuerbach and Julius Plücker are also credited with originating the use of homogeneous coordinates.
 Eduard Study in 1898, and Élie Cartan in 1908, wrote articles on hypercomplex numbers for German and French Encyclopedias of Mathematics, respectively, where they use these arithmetics with linear fractional transformations in imitation of those of Möbius.
 In 1902 Theodore Vahlen contributed a short but well-referenced paper exploring some linear fractional transformations of a Clifford algebra.
-The ring of dual numbers D gave Josef Grünwald opportunity to exhibit P(D) in 1906.
+The ring of dual numbers D gave Josef Grünwald opportunity to exhibit P1(D) in 1906.
 Corrado Segre (1912) continued the development with that ring.

 Arthur Conway, one of the early adopters of relativity via biquaternion transformations, considered the quaternion-multiplicative-inverse transformation in his 1911 relativity study.
 In 1947 some elements of inversive quaternion geometry were described by P.G.
 Gormley in Ireland.
 In 1968 Isaak Yaglom's Complex Numbers in Geometry appeared in English, translated from Russian.
-There he uses P(D) to describe line geometry in the Euclidean plane and P(M) to describe it for Lobachevski's plane.
+There he uses P1(D) to describe line geometry in the Euclidean plane and P1(M) to describe it for Lobachevski's plane.
 Yaglom's text A Simple Non-Euclidean Geometry appeared in English in 1979.
-There in pages 174 to 200 he develops Minkowskian geometry and describes P(M) as the "inversive Minkowski plane".
+There in pages 174 to 200 he develops Minkowskian geometry and describes P1(M) as the "inversive Minkowski plane".
 The Russian original of Yaglom's text was published in 1969.
-Between the two editions, Walter Benz (1973) published his book which included the homogeneous coordinates taken from M.
+Between the two editions, Walter Benz (1973) published his book, which included the homogeneous coordinates taken from M.